 The senior research in Comparative Literature has four main components: a PROSPECTUS; a SENIOR ESSAY; a one-semester SENIOR SEMINAR, including a final oral PRESENTATION of the thesis.
-Students use the course to complete the Senior Essay in the spring semester of their senior year.
-The writing process begins with defining the project and doing research during the fall semester, culminating in a short prospectus to be submitted in December.
+Students use the seminar to complete the Senior Essay in the spring semester of their senior year (September).
+The writing process begins with defining the project and doing research during the fall semester, culminating in a short prospectus to be submitted in November.

 Once the major in Comparative Literature has been chosen, the student will begin the process of: